Strasserism: Worldview and theory

-Grounded in his philosophy of "conservative realism," it rejected both liberal individualism and Marxist materialism, he argued that a valid economic system must be deduced from what he defined as the innate "German nature", a character marked by a "longing for his own peculiar style, for independence, for delight in responsibility and joy in creation."
-Crowning this entire worldview was the principle, laid out in his "Fourteen Theses," of consciously affirming and valuing the "inequality of men" (Ungleichheit der Menschen), a belief that provided the philosophical justification for his hierarchical social and political order.
+Consistent with his "conservative realism," which rejected both liberal individualism and Marxist materialism, he argued that a valid economic system must be deduced from what he defined as the innate "German nature", a character marked by a "longing for his own peculiar style, for independence, for delight in responsibility and joy in creation."
+He contrasted the "joy in creation" with the drudgery of "labour" and dismissed the "Song of Labour", which was sung by both Capitalists and Marxists in his view, as a device to train "diligent slaves."
+As already laid out in his "Fourteen Theses," an important principle of his worldview is the "inequality of men" (Ungleichheit der Menschen), which provided the philosophical justification for his hierarchical social and political vision.

-Drawing on this foundation, alongside influences from guild socialism and Catholic distributism, Strasser called for a vocationally organized economy structured around three elements: the state, workers, and managers.
-Each was assigned a distinct functional role.
-Industrial enterprises would be reorganized as joint-stock companies under state supervision.
-Strasser specified this supervision would be limited to regulation and the issuing of licenses, rather than direct state management, thereby creating a framework for what he termed "wholesome rivalry" between enterprises.
-Non-transferable shares would be granted to workers and managers according to merit and position, linking their income directly to the success of the enterprise.
-These shares were to be held in fief, not as private property but as conditional tenure.
-This conditionality was central, as the state, typically acting on the advice of self-governing vocational bodies, retained the power to reclaim a fief for "bad farming" or inefficient management, ensuring production aligned with the national economy.
-Under Strasser's model, possession and profits were tripartite, assigned in thirds to the manager, the staff of workers, and the state.
-This meant the state retained both partial ownership and a one-third share of all factory profits, in addition to collecting a fixed "tithe" in kind from agriculture.

-Strasser's vision for social renewal was rooted in a radical policy of de-urbanization and re-agrarianization, which he saw as essential to reviving Germany's agricultural base and restoring the moral foundations of rural life, and to what he perceived as the spiritual crisis of the modern German worker—their "homelessness, discontent, and purposelessness."
+Strasser's vision for social renewal involved a radical policy of de-urbanization and re-agrarianization, which he saw as essential to reviving Germany's agricultural base and restoring the moral foundations of rural life, and to solving what he perceived as the spiritual crisis of the modern German worker—their "homelessness, discontent, and purposelessness."
 He believed that urban concentration was both a symptom and a driver of capitalist decay—undermining social cohesion, weakening personal responsibility, and accelerating cultural decline.
 For Strasser, these policies were central to the primary task of German Socialism: the "de-proletarianization" of the German people.